 This is a song that proves Iron Maiden is the greatest/most talented band ever.

 Best Iron Maiden song ever.
 It is just amazing.
 The song has one of the best instrumental pieces in it out of every Iron Maiden song ever made.
 Why is it not number 1?

-Out of all the epicness that Iron Maiden have released, this is the pinnacle.
-The solos and guitar duelling, the arrangement, everything is wonderful to the very end.
+Out of all the epicness that Iron Maiden has released, this is the pinnacle.
+The solos and guitar dueling, the arrangement - everything is wonderful to the very end.

-His name struck fear into hearts of men.
-This is definitely one of the truly great Maiden songs and there are so many.
+His name struck fear into the hearts of men.
+This is definitely one of the truly great Maiden songs, and there are so many.

 It's hard to even get started ranking Maiden's many masterpieces.
-I haven't even heard mention to:
+I haven't even heard mention of: